alexisnapoles/tgc15-project2/README.md

        - Admin: can add, delete, update, and has approves or denies suggestions made by users;
        - Users: can browse through list of catalogue of preference and suggest books and music;
        - Searching: **Books** {by author, by title, by year of publication}; **Music** {by Artist, by title, by genre};
-       - Optional Info: link to book/music website {store, stream}
+       - Optional Info: link to book/music website {store, stream}, ratings

 ###### Project Goal:
        - To develop a web application, specifically a Digital Catalogue Library using Vue, MongoDB and Express
 ###### Project Objective:
        - To allow easy searchablity on the list of books or music that the user is interested with.
+###### Project Limitations:
+       - The project will be limited to Books and Music
 ###### Site Map
 ![SiteMap](https://user-images.githubusercontent.com/87763047/148215799-7bbaef90-6974-4457-80c0-44e0ee973bdb.PNG)